 Your child might develop a rash or swelling when taking prescription medications like antibiotics.
 This might be because he has an allergy to the medication.
-But sometimes rashes and swelling might be caused by an underlying infection and not allergies.
+But sometimes rashes and swelling might be caused by an underlying infection rather than an allergy.

 If your child has diarrhoea or vomiting after taking medication, it’s probably not an allergic reaction.
-It’s more likely to be caused by illness or the effect of the medications on healthy bacteria in the gut.
+It’s more likely to be caused by illness or the effect of the medications on the stomach.

-Reactions to vaccinations at the site where they’re injected are common and usually include pain and swelling.
+Reactions to vaccinations at the site where they’re injected are common and usually include pain, redness and swelling.
 Your child might also get a mild fever.
 True allergic reactions to vaccines are very rare.

 Dust mite allergy

 Dust mites live in almost every Australian home.
-They’re tiny bugs that eat flakes of skin and mould.
 They live in warm, moist places like mattresses, pillows, soft toys, soft furnishings and carpet.

 Dust mite allergies aren’t seasonal – they happen throughout the year.

 You can’t get rid of all of the dust mites in your home, but you can reduce their numbers and get rid of the allergens they produce.
-It’s best to focus on your child’s bed and bedroom, where you can reduce dust mites by:
+It’s best to focus on your child’s bed and bedroom.
+You can reduce dust mites in these areas by:

 - covering your child’s bed with a dust mite cover, which will keep dust mites away from your child when he’s sleeping

-- washing sheets and pillow cases every week in water hotter than 55°C
+- washing sheets and pillow cases every week in 60°C water

 - washing blankets, doonas and dust mite covers every two months in hot water